Ahlkanvorez/showcase/README.md

 - Wait until you see `[main] INFO org.eclipse.jetty.server.Server - Started`
 - Open [localhost:3000](http://localhost:3000) in your browser.

-An alternate port can be used by setting the environment varialbe `PORT` to the desired value before starting the server.
+An alternate port can be used by setting the environment variable `PORT` to the desired value before starting the server.

 ## Deployment